 We talk about methods for merging with God or a Godlike essence and not necessarily after death.
 Christianity has us locked in some place by a God that migrates across many identities, from savagely vindictive to all-loving, and New Age believers visualize rejoining an all- powerful “Source” (dodging the iffy divinity terminology) from which we emerge in physical form.

-Forget the illogic of yearning like a wilting flower to be restored to a place we must have voluntarily departed… Few systems of belief depart from this framework for explaining reality.
-Everyone seems to agree we’ve separated from an idyllic space and are driven in the purest way to return.
+Forget the illogic of yearning like a wilting flower for restoration in a place we must have voluntarily departed… Few systems of belief depart from this framework for explaining reality.
+We separated from an idyllic space, and we are driven in the purest way to return.

 Without arguing against the basic idea, maybe we can examine the urge itself, take a look at the father without contaminating him with the choices of his children.
 What makes us, in the midst of real abundance and evolutionary success, eager to get the hell out?

 Keep in mind that time is a tool of reality without enough truth to get all the way down to the foundation.
-The claim of “nothing new under the sun” has real scientific arguments behind it.
+But the claim of “nothing new under the sun” has real scientific arguments behind it.

 Not to say reality hasn’t been re-imagined and structures built that are different.
 Recycled is new only to the unknowing.
 Nothing requires past or future.
-No trail has been laid behind us and none waits ahead.
+No trail lays behind us, and none waits ahead.

 We are here now, as we’ve always been, playing in the present, again and again and again, without going anywhere.
 We keep shuffling the deck for one more hand, the difference between reality and poker being that, in a card game, everything doesn’t happen at once.

 Poker, then, is impossible without the invention of time.

 Comfortable in a real world of three dimensions yoked into illusions of sequence (time), it’s hard to imagine swimming in a pool instead of a stream.
 But, give it a try.
 There’s no risk.
 Give your imagination a chance to edge a little deeper into a truth set aside.